 Health Care Reform Myth #4: If I live alone then I am a household of one, regardless of whether I claim dependents on taxes.
 FALSE!

-Health Care Reform Fact #4: For the purposes of Affordable Care Act enrollment, dependents you claim on your tax return are counted in your household size, regardless of whether they live with you.
+Health Insurance Facts #4: For the purposes of Affordable Care Act enrollment, dependents you claim on your tax return are counted in your household size, regardless of whether they live with you.

 The federal government uses tax records to define household sizes for Affordable Care Act insurance.
 Even if a dependent does not live in your household, if you claim them on your tax return, they count towards your household size during the tax year they are claimed.
 For example, if you and an ex-spouse live apart and alternate the years in which you claim a dependent child, you are considered a household of two during the tax years you claim the child, even if the child is not primarily living with you.